5 Highly Practical Tips To Stop Being Always Late

 Step 3.
 Pick Out The Tiniest Devil

-Second, place multiple reminders throughout each day to your goal.
-We haven’t gone into what your action goals are in this step yet, so relax on that.
-You’ve to fix a lot of post-it notes at various places.
+• Set up reminders throughout each day to your goal.
+Fix a lot of post-it notes at various places.

-Action time: Pick up the activity that you were the least late to, and tell yourself you’ll fix it.
-Once you’re done with fixing that, and no more late to that activity, pick up the next bigger offense on your list.
-And then go about repairing it.
+Action time: Pick up the activity that you were the least late to, and fix it.

 How to go about fixing it?
 We are dealing with that in the next step, where we’ll lay out the plan to fix it.